April 2026 CMMC Intelligence Report

 POA&M Tightening: High-Value Practices Cannot Remain Open at Assessment

-The CMMC Accreditation Body released updated guidance clarifying which NIST SP 800-171 practices may remain as open Plan of Action and Milestones (POA&M) items at assessment — and which must be fully implemented.
+The CMMC Accreditation Body released updated guidance clarifying which NIST SP 800-171 practices may remain as open POA&M items at assessment - and which must be fully implemented.
 The new guidance explicitly prohibits POA&M entries for high-value practices in the following domains: Access Control (AC), Audit and Accountability (AU), Configuration Management (CM), and Incident Response (IR).
 Only lower-risk practices remain eligible for open POA&M status, subject to a firm remediation timeline not exceeding 180 days post-assessment.

 CMMC AB POA&M Guidance Memo #2026-04